1mdalamin1/vueLaravel/readme.txt

 ==  ⚡ You can changes settings ==
 *   No setup needed.
-*   Unlimited colors.
+*   any text set in wc button.
-*   Customize Button
+*   Product single page add to cart ajax Button

-You can make my day by submitting a positive review on <a href="https://wordpress.org/plugins/slider-text-scroll/" target="_blank"><strong>WordPress.org!</strong></a></p>
+You can make my day by submitting a positive review on <a href="https://wordpress.org/plugins/button-text-changer-wc/" target="_blank"><strong>WordPress.org!</strong></a></p>

 = Usage =

-* Go to your Dashboard after installation and navigate to "Text Scroll" to configure.
+* Go to your Dashboard after installation and wooCommerce settings tab to "btnTextChange".

 ==  ⚡ Features =
   * Ready to use without any setup
-  * Unlimited colors option.
-  * Shortcode shows you can use anywhere.
-  * Control animation
-  * Preview show
+  * Ajax button in single page
   * Very easy installation
   * Flexible and easy to use
   * Lightweight and fast
+  * Unlimited btn text change.

 == Installation ==